Cray-HPE/docs-csm/operations/iscsi_sbps/HSM_groups_iscsi.md

 ## CFS configuration and component update

-In scenario's like an upgraded system where HSM groups are not created, then below steps can be followed for selective node personalization post HSM groups creation.
+In scenarios such as an upgraded system where HSM groups were not created, then the following steps can be used for selective node personalization post HSM groups creation.

 Example: